Cash Flow Statement

 Cash Dividends Paid

-When a company repurchases its own common or preferred stock, the dollar value of the shares is recorded under repurchase of common & preferred stock.
+When a company repurchases its own common or preferred stock, the dollar value of the shares is recorded under repurchase of common and preferred stock.

 Total Cash from Financing Activities

-Summing up the cash dividends paid, repurchase and sale of common & preferred stock, as well as issuance/retirement of debt, gives us the total cash from financing activities.
+Total cash from financing activities is the sum of cash dividends paid, repurchase and sale of common and preferred stock, as well as issuance/retirement of debt.